-Q: Do I need polycarbonate (PC) bearing treads or plain chrome steel bearings?
+Q: Do I need plastic bearing treads or plain chrome steel bearings?

-A: PC treads have lower rail wear and are quieter, used for example on the X & Y carriages of a 3d printer that experience thousands of cycles.
+A: The plastic treads have lower rail wear and are quieter, used for example on the X & Y carriages of a 3D printer that experiences many thousands of cycles.
 Plain steel bearings have a higher load rating and roll smoother, used for example on the Z carriages that have more preload and less movement.

-Q: How many slides do I need for each rail?
+Q: How many ExoSlides do I need for each rail?

-A: The slides are sold individually, and four are generally needed for a stand alone rail.
-See the guide How Many ExoSlides Do I Need?
+A: The ExoSlides are sold individually, and four are generally needed for a stand-alone rail.
+See the guide: How Many ExoSlides Do I Need?

-A: For the vast majority, yes, if the width of the extrusion falls between 19.85 and 20.05mm.
+A: For the vast majority of T-slop and V-slot extrusions, yes, if the width of the extrusion is close to spec, i.e. between 19.85 and 20.05mm for 2020.
 The slides have adjustable bearing preload to match these cases.

 Q: How noisy are they?

-A: The polycarbonate treads are very quiet.
+A: The plastic treads are very quiet.
 The plain steel bearings are also surprisingly quiet.

 Q: Do they wear the aluminum rails?

-A: The polycarbonate threads are softer than the rails and will wear first.
+A: The plastic threads are softer than the rails and will wear first.
 The plain steel bearings do leave marks on the rails, with wear proportional to bearing preload and cycles.